j4ve1in/dotfiles/README.md

         -P, --uninstall-plugin   Uninstall shell and editor plugin

 # Test with Docker
-Before running installation command to setup dotfiles, you can pull an **[image](https://hub.docker.com/r/j4ve1in/dotfiles "image")** and try my dotfiles in a Docker container as follows.
+Before running installation command to setup dotfiles, you can pull an **[image]** and try my dotfiles in a Docker container as follows.
 ```bash
 $ sudo docker pull j4ve1in/dotfiles
 $ sudo docker run -it --rm j4ve1in/dotfiles
 ```

 # Wiki
-Please have a look at the **[wiki](https://github.com/j4ve1in/dotfiles/wiki "Wiki")** for more information.
+Please have a look at the **[wiki]** for more information.

 # License
 Copyright (c) 2015 j4ve1in
-Released under the MIT License, see **[LICENSE.md](https://github.com/j4ve1in/dotfiles/blob/master/LICENSE.md "LICENSE.md")**.
+Released under the MIT License, see **[LICENSE.md]**.

+[my]: //github.com/j4ve1in
+[Screenshot]: /img/screenshot.png
+[asciinema]: //asciinema.org/a/5wpuq69gg9u1dl0pbfvxjntxg
+[dotsetup]: /img/dotsetup.png
+[image]: //hub.docker.com/r/j4ve1in/dotfiles
+[wiki]: //github.com/j4ve1in/dotfiles/wiki
+[LICENSE.md]: //github.com/j4ve1in/dotfiles/blob/master/LICENSE.md